Enterprise Architecture Benefits

 Business Capability Improvement as one of the Enterprise Architecture Benefits.

-Every Organization has Enterprise Architecture to Control
+Every Organization Has Enterprise Architecture to Control

 Enterprise Architecture (EA) means two things.
 It is both a process (1) and a product (2).